 11th Grade Semester - Junior year focuses on mechanical engineering concepts.
 Students learn to use simple machines and mechanical advantage as they solve problems using force and motion.
 Students use physics principles and mathematical modeling to inform and explain their design work, but also build and stress-test real-world models.

 12th Grade Semester - Senior year students are given the freedom to select their own problem to try to solve, using any of the tools or techniques they've picked up in previous classes.
 Because they are blazing their own trail, they have no script, and must handle unexpected complications as they arise.
 If they are to be successful, students must learn to manage time and resources, seek out experts for help and advice, and lean on each other for feedback and helpful criticism.

-Sophomore Classes: Digital Electronics (Required).
-Students will also be required to pick one of the following courses; Computer Integrated Manufacturing, Environmental Sustainability, OR Computer Controlled Machinery (AMT102)
+10th Grade Classes: Digital Electronics (Required).
+Students will also be required to pick one of the following courses; Computer Integrated Manufacturing OR Environmental Sustainability.

-Senior Class: Engineering Design & Development (Required).
-Students will also be required to pick one of the following courses; Aerospace Engineering, Civil Engineering and Architecture, Computer Controlled Machinery (AMT102), Computer Integrated Manufacturing, OR Environmental Sustainability
+12th Grade Classes: Engineering Design & Development (Required).
+Students will also be required to pick one of the following courses; Civil Engineering and Architecture, Computer Integrated Manufacturing, OR Environmental Sustainability.